 - A quality rugged 2" BT Printer (but more expensive)

 If you have tested my app with any other Bluetooth printer, I will be very interested in the result.
 If you can supply me with a list of all the supported code pages (character sets) for the printer, I might also be able to add support for it.
 Compare the printers code page numbers with the ones in the table below.

 The table below lists the character sets that SI-Driod knows about.

 Different printer manufacturer are then assigning their own code page numbers to these character sets.
-In the app there are two different types of printers (or actually mapping tables from a character set to a code page number) to choose from.
+In the app there are three different types of printers (or actually mapping tables from a character set to a code page number) to choose from.

 The first 10 character sets are common for both types of printers.
 If you need to print a character that only exists in one of the later sets, you need to use the correct printer type / mapping table for it to print correctly.